uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᛁ [Isaz/Ice](#αινιγματα)
   + poem: "Ice makes hard the fish's roof; then poor heron stands aloof."
   + keywords: static, frozen, structured, patterned, crystalline, regular
++ The Wanderer's Oracle: Rain Clouds ‖ Mountain
+  + situation: The Wander should be nearing their final ascent, but because clouds obscure it, they cannot see the mountain peak ahead.
+  + admonition: Should you try again later?
+Do you have any knowledge that can guide you here?
+Are there patterns in what you see that may offer a clue as to how to approach this, or not?
 + Bible: 1 Kings 17:17-24 - Elijah Revives the Widow's Son
 + Additional Concepts:
   + Gather your will and get up, you…!